UcarLab/CMVerify/README.md

 - `verbose` (optional): Verbosity level for progress messages.
 Default is 1 (show output), set to 0 to suppress.
 - `return_frac` (optional): If `True`, returns the fractions DataFrame along with predictions.
 - `true_status` (optional): The column in `adata.obs` for true donor serostatus (ground truth) for evaluation (default is None).
+- `norm` (optional): bool, default = True; if raw counts are unavailable, or an error occurs during execution, user may turn normalization off by setting norm = False

 **Returns**:
 - A list of dictionaries containing donor IDs, predictions, and probabilities (CMV status).